Morse code: Transmission

+Digital storage

 Morse code is transmitted using just two states (on and off).
 Morse code may be represented as a binary code, and that is what telegraph operators do when transmitting messages.
-Working from the above ITU definition and further defining a bit as a dot time, a Morse code sequence may be made from a combination of the following five bit-strings:
+Working from the above ITU definition and further defining a bit as a dot time, a Morse code sequence may be crudely represented a combination of the following five bit-strings: